 \section{Some Applications}

-In this section we demonstrate several interesting applications of the general tools developed in the previous sections.
-In \Cref{subsec:5.1-model-conf-set} we use the Gaussian comparison results in \Cref{sec:4-clt} to construct confidence sets of the risks and then convert them into model confidence sets.
-In \Cref{subsec:5.2-cvc-consist}, these model confidence sets are used to obtain consistent model selections in classical settings where the standard CV model selection is known to fail.
-In \Cref{subsec:5.3-argmin} we use the central limit theorems developed in \Cref{subsec:4.1-clt-random} to develop a new method for high-dimensional global mean inference, which further leads to a method for constructing confidence sets of the argmin index of a vector from noisy observations (\Cref{subsec:5.4-argmin-conf}).
-Finally, in \Cref{subsec:5.5-cross-conf}, we combine the techniques and tools in \Cref{sec:bousquet,sec:4-clt} to provide asymptotic validity guarantee for the cross-conformal prediction method.
+In this section, we demonstrate several interesting applications of the general tools developed in the previous sections.
+In \Cref{subsec:5.1-model-conf-set}, we use the Gaussian comparison results in \Cref{sec:4-clt} to construct confidence sets for the risks and then convert them into model confidence sets.
+In \Cref{subsec:5.2-cvc-consist}, these model confidence sets are used to obtain consistent model selection in classical settings where the standard CV method is known to fail.
+In \Cref{subsec:5.3-argmin}, we use the central limit theorems developed in \Cref{subsec:4.1-clt-random} to develop a new method for high-dimensional global mean inference, which further leads to a method for constructing confidence sets for the argmin index of a vector from noisy observations (\Cref{subsec:5.4-argmin-conf}).
+Finally, in \Cref{subsec:5.5-cross-conf}, we combine the techniques and tools in \Cref{sec:bousquet,sec:4-clt} to prove asymptotic validity for the cross-conformal prediction method.